absfs/absfs/README.md

 ```

-Optionally you can also implement any of the FileSystem interface methods if you need custom behavior.
-These methods will be called instead of the ExtendFiler added methods (more info on how this is done below).
+Optionally you can also implement any of the FileSystem interface methods if you need for performance or other reasons.
+The object returned by `ExtendFiler` only adds the missing methods `FileSystem` methods.
 The FileSystem interface adds the following additional methods: `Separator`, `ListSeparator`, `Chdir`, `Getwd`, `TempDir`, `Open`, `Create`, `MkdirAll` , `RemoveAll`, `Truncate`.

-#### Step 2 - Use ExtendFiler to create a complete FileSystem implementation from a Filer
+#### Step 2 - Extend A Filer to make a FileSystem
-After optionally implementing any of the additional FileSystem methods create a `NewFS` function that uses ExtendFiler to add the missing methods.
+After implementing any of the additional FileSystem methods create a `NewFS` function that uses ExtendFiler to add the missing methods.

 ```go
 package myfs